jundalisay/spblist/content/en/research/benham/palmistry/part-1/chapter-01.md

 The 7 distinct types of people were first created, each with strong qualities, aptitudes, virtues, and faults, as well as peculiarities of health and character.

-> *Superphysics note: The 7 types come from the 7 chakras.
+{{< n n="The 7 types come from the 7 chakras.
 Those chakras are affected by the light from stars and planets (reflected).
 This is why the original Hindu palmistry theory uses astrological names.
 It will be very complicated to connect the stars with human behavior and so we agree with Benham that the mounts can be disconnected from astrology.
 Instead, the mounds represent the natural chakra sizes which differ in each human.
-These then accept starlight in a regular way as to create predicatble patterns of behavior
+These then accept starlight in a regular way as to create predicatble patterns of behavior" >}}

 Having 7 types was <!-- The reason for the adoption of this plan was that a combination of the qualities represented in these seven types was --> absolutely necessary to the harmonious operation of the universe.
 If all humanity was of one type, progress would be stopped, and diversity of talent and thought, with its various methods of expression and operation, would not exist.